shanewholloway/js-u8-mqtt-packet/docs/api.md

 Each encoder will round-trip a `pkt` object created by the corresponding `mqtt_decode_xxx({b0}, u8_body)` decoder.

 To facilitate simple and correct use, the `mqtt_encode_xxx(ns)` function accepts a namespace object where the encoder is installed by MQTT command name.
-See `_bind_mqtt_encode` for details.

 #### Specific Packets